pmaganty/mytodo/api/README.md

 4. Every subsequent request includes the token in the `Authorization: Bearer` header
 5. JWT middleware validates the token signature on every protected request

 Tokens expire after **7 days**.
 In production, the signing secret is overridden by a Railway environment variable.
-The value in `appsettings.json` is a development placeholder only."
+The value in `appsettings.json` is a development placeholder only.

 ### Authorization